aiven/debezium-pg-kafka-connect-test/README.md

 After that the connector's status shows as running, and no more error messages are outputted.
 But the replication slot to which it consumes is still inactive :-?

-I couldn't find a sure way to reproduce this consistently, seems to happen now and again during a failover.
+We couldn't find a sure way to reproduce this consistently, as it seems to occur randomly during failover events.

+---
 #### Changing the Debezium connector log level

 - To get a more detailed log output, we can change the logging level of the running Debezium connector to TRACE level using this command: